 5. Coriander seeds

 This is a type of a spice that is produced by a coriander plant, which is from the parsley family.
-Coriander as a whole is the seed, stem, leaves, and seed, but the one mostly used for spice is extracted from the seeds.
-It has a lemon flavor, and a floral aroma, and these seeds are normally ground before they are used as a spice.
+Coriander is the seed, stem, leaves, and seed, but the one mostly used for spice is extracted from the seeds.
+It has a lemon flavor and a floral aroma; these seeds are normally ground before being used as a spice.
 It is used to prepare soups, stew, vegetables, and meat dishes.
 Like the other substitutes, it also has a lot of health benefits such as; it helps reduce constipation and also helps for stomach problems.
-It has an aromatic sweet taste, which also has an element of citrus, which makes it more likely as complex as the cardamom.
-In addition, coriander also adds a nutty flavor to one’s dish, and it is used for both the sweet and savory dishes.
+It has an aromatic sweet taste and an element of citrus, making it more likely as complex as the cardamom.
+In addition, coriander also adds a nutty flavor to one’s dish and is used for both the sweet and savory dishes.

 Summary